go-aah/docs/routes-config.md

 ---
 # aah Routes Configuration

 aah Routes configuration flexible and effective.
-The configuration syntax is used by aah framework is similar to HOCON syntax, not 100%.
+The configuration syntax is used by aah framework is very similar to HOCON syntax and not 100%.
 To learn more about **[configuration syntax](configuration.html)**.

 Reference to [App Config](app-config.html), [Security Config](security-config.html), [Log Config](log-config.html).